 Many of the events in Jeddah are influenced by Islam.
 Most notable are the celebrations at the start and end of Ramadan, and the period when the city is filled with pilgrims from around the world in anticipation of the Hajj.

 The few social festivals Jeddah does have are designed to attract tourists and investment.
-Here are a list of the main annual events in Jeddah:
+Here is a list of the main annual events in Jeddah:

 Ascension of the King (June)

-This public holiday celebrates the King of Saudi Arabia's ascencion to the thrown.
-In Jeddah there are a seres of army parades, military events and special concerts held to celebrate this popular event.
+This public holiday celebrates the King of Saudi Arabia's ascension to the throne.
+In Jeddah there are a series of army parades, military events and special concerts held to celebrate this popular event.

 Jeddah Summer Festival (June and July)